Event Organizer Code of Conduct

 - Illegal or unethical professional or personal conduct outside of NDEW or DEED if that misconduct could significantly damage the reputation of NDEW or DEED, the national organizers, the event organizers, or sponsors.

 It is important for organizations to ensure accountability within our structures.
-Therefore, all situations that may be in violation of the Code of Conduct will be reviewed by the national organizing members of Plug In America, Electric Auto Association, and Sierra Club on a case-by-case basis.
+Therefore, all situations that may be in violation of the Code of Conduct will be reviewed by the national organizing members of Plug In America, Electric Vehicle Association, Sierra Club, and EVHybridNoire on a case-by-case basis.
 We encourage people to share information and details with [support at driveelectricearthday dot org] if they feel that this code of conduct was violated, without fear of retaliation or retribution.
 Repeated or egregious incidents that violate this Code of Conduct can and may result in removal from the Google Group and/or revocation of City Captain status.